Chris015/Loke/README.md

 **AWS permissions**

-The following policy grants the minimum permissions for Loke to run.
+The following 3 policies grants the minimum permissions for Loke to run.
+1. Athena Policy
 ```
 {
     "Version": "2012-10-17",